mmertama/Gempyre-Python/README.md

 Please look  [Gempyre]) (https://github.com/mmertama/Gempyre.git) for documentation.

-Note that Gempyre-Utils is not implemented in Python, it has C++ utilites and thus not applicable for Python programmers as everything and more is already there!
+Please note that Gempyre Core and Gempyre Graphics are part of Python API, but not Gempyre-Utils, it has C++ utilites and thus not applicable for Python programmers as everything and more is already there!